Nuitka/Nuitka/Developer_Manual.rst

-The second argument will create a ``ZeroDivisionError`` exception, but before that ``a()`` must be executed, but the call to ``f`` will never happen and no code is needed for that, but the name lookup must still succeed.
+The second argument will create a ``ZeroDivisionError`` exception, but before that ``a()`` must be executed, but the call to ``f`` will never happen and no code is needed for that, but the name look-up must still succeed.
 This then leads to code that is internally like
 this:

 .. code-block:: python